Aging health dynamics cross a tipping point near age 75: Gradual loss of robustness and resilience with worsening health and age causes a tipping point near age 75

 We observed that damage rate increased continuously with respect to both age and FI, indicating a loss of robustness with both age and declining health (Supplemental Figure~S1).
 Conversely, the repair rate decreased continuously indicating a loss of resilience with both age and declining health.
-Damage and repair were less likely in ELSA, possibly reflecting the specific health attributes selected included more that cannot repair (e.g.\ ``have you ever had cancer'').
 Death hazard rates also increased continuously with age and FI.
-At advanced ages and high FIs we observed hazard rates in excess of 3, indicating only a 5\% chance of surviving the next year (0.25\% chance of surviving until 2~year followup).
+At advanced ages and high FIs we observed hazard rates in excess of 3, indicating only a 5\% chance of surviving the next year (0.25\% chance of surviving until 2-year follow-up).
 Hence older individuals with high FIs will almost certainly die before followup, explaining why the FI has an empirical limit near 0.7. \cite{Mitnitski2016-xc}

 The tug-of-war between damage and repair determines the velocity field for the FI, Figure~\ref{fig:dfdt}.
-By definition the velocity field is the derivative evaluated at each point in the plane, $\frac{df}{dt}(t,f)$ using Eq.~\ref{eq:fi}.
+The velocity field is the derivative evaluated at each point in the plane, $\frac{df}{dt}(t,f)$ using Eq.~\ref{eq:fi}.
 An individual at any point in this plane is expected to move parallel to the local arrow.
-By analogy, the arrows indicates the direction of `wind' pushing each individual's FI.
-The nullcline, delineated by the red line, is where the FI velocity is 0.
-It separates regions that are expected to improve in health (blue arrows) from regions that are expected to worsen (red arrows).
-Points far from the nullcline typically change the fastest (vertical arrows).
+The nullcline, delineated by the red line, separates regions that are expected to improve in health (blue arrows) from regions that are expected to worsen (red arrows).
 Remarkably, there is a sudden increase in the nullcline near age~75 in both studies, indicating a tipping point.
-This means, for example, that while there may be healthy individuals over age~75, they are expected to worsen commensurately to the velocity field.
-In Supplemental Figure~S2 we show that the population density cloud is consistent with movement via the velocity field.
+This means, for example, that while there may be healthy individuals over age~75, they are expected to worsen (e.g.\ Figure~\ref{fig:summary}c).
+In Supplemental Figure~S2 we show that the population density cloud is consistent with the velocity field.

+Our model estimates yield tipping point at age $72.3\pm0.3$~years for HRS and $75.0\pm0.5$~years for ELSA (see Supplemental Section~S7 for details).
+In Supplemental Section~S12 we validated the tipping point using a logistic-regression changepoint model for each of the HRS deficits and observed a change in slope at age $75\pm4$ years old (median$\pm$mean absolute deviation).
+Combining these results using random-effects modelling we estimate the tipping point occurs at $74\pm1$ years old (95\% $71.4-76.0$ years old).\cite{metafor}